 $41,000

-This equipment will be used by both emergency physicians (consultation and basic care) and ophthalmologists (consultation and specialized care).
+This equipment is currently used by emergency physicians for consultations and basic management, as well as ophthalmologists for more specialized cases.
 The equipment includes an ophthalmic examination chair and adapted table, a slit lamp, portable instruments, etc.

 2020